headhilly/kinkku/README.md

 ps.
 Don't judge my code. this was intended to be a tool just for myself so I didn't care much for good practices :)

-### This version has only been tested on Linux for now

 ## Installation